veerman/hsrmap/README.md

 * In root, run: composer install

 ## Notes
-* live data isn't actually live, it's about 1 minute behind, so adjust accordingly
+* Live data is not actually live.
+It is about 45-75 seconds minute behind, so adjust accordingly.
-* if you click on the bus marker, you will see the route
+* If you click on the bus marker, you will see the route drawn.